W.G. Pringle IV

 Overview

-Spring from Capital One is a site dedicated to bringing discounts on goods and services to small businesses.
+Spring from Capital One is a website dedicated to providing small businesses with discounts on goods and services.

-Spring is a free service but requires visitors to sign up and log in before a discount code or link is revealed.
-Existing Capital One customers by default have access to Spring as they can log in using their Capital One online credentials.
+While Spring is a free service, it requires visitors to sign up and log in before revealing any discount codes or links.
+Existing Capital One customers automatically have access by logging in with their Capital One online credentials.

-Given a site or application which compiles discounts isn't unique in itself, Spring is different in that a deals team at Capital One negotiates discounts which are often better than those found elsewhere.
+Although compiling discounts on a site or application is not unique, Spring sets itself apart by having a deals team at Capital One that negotiates discounts often superior to those found elsewhere.

 The Problem

-Spring's bounce rate for the homepage was an astronomical 97%.
-A bounce rate this high isn't even considered acceptable for blogs or news where users often go for one specific reason and leave.
+Spring's homepage experienced an astonishing bounce rate of 97%.
+Such a high bounce rate is unacceptable even for blogs or news sites, where users often visit for a specific purpose and then leave.

 Objectives

-• Establish a clear and intuitive next step
+• Provide a clear and intuitive next step

 The Process